 Regardless of the planning situation, there is also no evidence that there was a material basis for such an attack.
 No landing craft were present with the Regia Marina in autumn 1941, and the German F-Lighters only arrived in December (see this link).
 There were also no parachute troops in theatre, other than the Italian Carabinieri parachute battalion, who at the time were guarding the rear sector in the Djebel Akhdar (see this link).
 It is quite possible that the Arab agents put 2 and 2 together and arrived at 17, when they became aware that Italian parachute troops had entered the theatre.

 My conclusion is therefore that this was a real British scare, but not a real Axis plan.
-If that conclusion is correct, I find it baffling that the British official history would repeat such a claim, given that access to German plans could have been had quite easily for the writers.
-But I would be interested if anyone has any evidence that this was a real plan.
+If that conclusion is correct, I find it baffling that the British official history would repeat such a claim, given that access to German plans would have been had quite easily for the writers.

 Well, you are right as no amphibious attack was planned by Axis forces for the Tobruk’s assault of november 41.